CshlSiepelLab/phast/README.txt

     - The most recent source code of Phast can be obtained from our public subversion server.
-If you are set up to use subversion, you may want to try checkout out the latest version before submitting a bug report.
+If you are set up to use subversion, you may want to check out the latest version before submitting a bug report.
       To download the latest code simply run the command as follows 'svn co http://compgen.bscb.cornell.edu/svnrepo/phast/trunk/phast'.
       The source code will be saved in a folder called 'phast' in the directory where the command was run.
 You can substitute SVN code for